 Cool fact: The exuberant staff at Fratelli Paradiso appear to run on coffee and adrenaline.
-We got offered coffee no less than five times until we said “Yes, Nonna”.
-The restaurant manager also told us that back home, the Fiorentina is usually up to 5kg of premium cow, but they had to downsize it to something more manageable for the restaurant goers.
+We got offered coffee no less than five times until we said “Yes, Nonno”.
+The restaurant manager also told us that back home, the Fiorentina is usually up to 5kg of premium cow, but they had to downsize it to suit local tastes.

 Location: 12-16 Challis Ave, Potts Point

 The classic steak and pub gets a well deserved make-over across the bridge at The Oaks Hotel.
 Renowned for their 2kg Tomahawk steak challenge, we approached the kitchen and asked what would a real gentleman eat.
 Enter The Oaks signature dry aged rib eye.
 It’s no monstrosity of a steak but it was certainly a gorgeous piece of prime cut with sides to boot.